maddada/zmux/README.md

 ## Integrates with Chrome Canary as the dedicated agent browser (instructions below)

+Note: Would be really easy to add a browser like cmux does but it would be Safari which I don't like.
+Let me know if you really need this.

 <img width="600" src="https://github.com/user-attachments/assets/77f8cd07-e3fc-4c3f-9006-18c1835ff36f" />

 ### MCP setting to make Chrome Canary always used by your agent: